Visual Arts Annual Graduate Research Exhibition | Penn State

-The Annual Graduate Research Exhibition challenges students to present their work to University wide audiences.
-Candidates works demonstrate the significance of their ideas and creative research and Individuals whose works and presentations are judged best will receive monetary awards.
+Featuring the work of the current Master of Fine Arts candidates, the Annual Graduate Research Exhibition includes several artists working in a wide variety of mediums.
+Candidates are challenged to effectively demonstrate the significance of their ideas and creative research to the general public.
+Individuals whose works and presentations are judged best will receive monetary awards.

 The Annual Graduate Research Exhibition celebrates research in all its aspects as an essential and exciting part of graduate education at Penn State.
 Established in 1986, the Graduate Exhibition places special emphasis on communicating research and creative endeavor to a general audience and offers an opportunity for professional development by challenging graduate students to present their work in clear, comprehensible terms to people outside their fields.